TahaMunir2/RISC-V-RV32IM-FPGA/README.md

-RV32M Extension Integration (Multiplier / Divider Unit)
+RV32M Extension (Multiply / Divide Unit)

-This section documents the incremental modifications required to extend our existing pipelined RV32I CPU to support the full RV32M base extension, consisting of eight additional R-type multiply/divide instructions.
-These changes were limited to the ALU, Control Unit, and testing infrastructure, without modifying pipeline organization, branch prediction, or other datapath blocks.

-1. ALU Extension for M Instructions
+This section documents our extension from RV32I → RV32IM, adding full support for the eight instructions defined in the RV32M standard.
+Only the ALU and Control Unit were modified.
+No changes were required to our pipeline, forwarding, memory subsystem, or branch logic.

+🔧 ALU Extensions

-The ALU was expanded with logic to compute 64-bit intermediate products and support signed and unsigned division/remainder.
+We expanded the ALU to include a 64-bit multiplication datapath and signed/unsigned division and remainder units.
 Three internal multiplication signals are computed:

-signed_mult = $signed(rs1) * $signed(rs2)
+signed_mult           = $signed(rs1) * $signed(rs2);

-unsigned_mult = $unsigned(rs1) * $unsigned(rs2)
+unsigned_mult         = $unsigned(rs1) * $unsigned(rs2);

-signed_unsigned_mult = $signed(rs1) * $unsigned(rs2)
+signed_unsigned_mult  = $signed(rs1) * $unsigned(rs2);

-Only the appropriate 32-bit subset is written to ALUout depending on the instruction.
-Division and remainder additionally implement corner-case behavior required by the ISA, such as division by zero and INT32 overflow (when −2³¹ / −1).
+Only the appropriate 32-bit segment is written to ALUout.
+Division and remainder also implement all ISA-mandated corner cases, including division by zero and −2³¹ ÷ −1.

-1.1 Implemented Operations
+📌 Instruction Behaviors
-Instruction	Behavior (32-bit result)
+Instruction	Description
 MUL	Low 32 bits of signed × signed
 MULH	High 32 bits of signed × signed
 MULHSU	High 32 bits of signed × unsigned
 MULHU	High 32 bits of unsigned × unsigned
-DIV	Signed quotient with special case: −2³¹ ÷ −1 = −2³¹; division by zero → −1
-DIVU	Unsigned quotient; division by zero → 0xFFFFFFFF REM	Signed remainder; division by zero → rs1; special case −2³¹ % −1 = 0
+DIV	Signed division, handles overflow & divide-by-zero DIVU	Unsigned division, divide-by-zero → 0xFFFFFFFF REM	Signed remainder, divide-by-zero → dividend
-REMU	Unsigned remainder; division by zero → rs1
+REMU	Unsigned remainder, divide-by-zero → dividend

-These operations were encoded into the ALU control signal (ALUCtrl) using newly assigned 5-bit values.

-2. Control Unit Extensions
+🧠 Control Unit Integration

-The control unit was extended to decode the R-type instructions with funct7 = 0000001, which uniquely identifies operations from the RV32M extension.
-The existing R-type decode path was reused, with additional cases added under OPC_OP (opcode 0110011).

-2.1 Decode Rules
+All M-extension instructions occur under the R-type opcode 0110011, uniquely identified by funct7 = 0000001.

 funct3	funct7	Instruction	ALUCtrl
 000	0000001	MUL	1100
 001	0000001	MULH	1101